 NEWS / EVENTS

-On the 7th of November 2017 the Ilfoveanu Cultural Foundation from Pitesti hosted the opening of the exhibition entitled "Coming from line and form - Engraving / Sculpture", an e...
+On the 19th of December 2017 the Ilfoveanu Cultural Foundation from Pitesti hosted the opening of the exhibition of the professors from the Painting Department from the National University of Arts...